 “The world has to be educated about the plight of the rhino and how important it is for mankind to be part of conservation efforts to save these beautiful animals,” he says.

 “Rhino are very close to my heart.
 I want to give back to these majestic creatures that are at the mercy of callous killers.
 Conservation education, especially among the youth, is part of a drive to halt the mass extermination of our rhino.”

 Sboniso Phakathi was born in rural Kwazulu-Natal in 1988.
 In 2008 he started working at the anti-poaching unit of a company called Protrack in Hoedspruit; sleeping in the bush while on 16-day anti-poaching patrols.
 He then took over Protrack’s public relations endeavours.
 In 2010 Phakathi and his Protrack colleagues formed the Hoedspruit Rhino Watch, aimed at carrying out as many visible patrols as possible.

 Earlier this year he attended his first rhino autopsy and was heartbroken.
 He realised he needed to reach as many people as he could to make them understand how pointless these killings are.
 Phakathi wishes to actively engage with young people on the issue:

 “‘We need to get more youth involved in raising awareness about what’s happening to our common heritage,” he says.

 Nissan South Africa is helping these two passionate game rangers raise funds to help combat rhino poaching.
 The car manufacturer has offered the use of a NP300 Hardbody as a back-up vehicle during the walk.

-‘We need to teach people to stop thinking of rhino horn as a valuable commodity, and to start focusing on the facts,’ says Rishja Larson from the Saving Rhinos organisation.
+‘We need to teach people to stop thinking of rhino horn as a valuable commodity, and to start focusing on the facts,’ says Rishja Larson from Save The Rhino.